 On a smaller table behind was a basket of bread and a tray of sliced foie gras.
 Under the table, a case containing 8 bottles of champagne.
 The great hall where we sat had been in its 400 year history: a penitent chapel, a cinema, a restaurant and a garage.
 Now it was being converted into a gallery/exhibition space above the Mirabeau wine cave.
 In my reduced circumstances I'd almost forgotten wine was available in bottles and for me 'award winning' meant 22 euros for a 5 litre bag in box drinkable when heavily diluted with tap water.

 After what seemed an age and the first instalment of a talk, in French, about the history of Champagne bottles a young man came round with a bottle of champenoise.
 One bottle between 18 of us.
 The barely disguised panic in everyone's face was a picture.
 After 8 of those teensie measures I could, untutored, man a space flight never mind drive home.
 I understood little of Geoffrey's fluent, rapid-delivery lecture and looked across the table.
 The scene reminded me of Leonardo's 'The Last Supper'.
 Geoffrey with his arms outstretched and long hair, albeit grey and ponytailed, was Christ.
 Bread, wine and foie gras, 20 pieces of silver a head for non members like me.
-Three along on the right from Geoffrey/Christ was a lady who could hardly have been sweeter.
+Except three along on the right from Geoffrey/Christ was a lady who could hardly have been sweeter.

 Later I produced a tupperware box with a homemade cake for the company share.
 'Oh look! said the weighty blonde, 'she's brought tupperware!
 Fancy having tupperware.'
 'Useful for storing leftover food,' I didn't say.